IOLTA accounts typically earn interest which is then withdrawn and passed on to the state's IOLTA program.

-- On the matter tab, select that matter and click "Trust Deposit" on the right
+- Go to Matters, select that matter and click "Trust Deposit" on the right

-- Once the trust deposit screen displays, select the date of the interest deposit, enter the amount, select the transaction type "interest", choose "bank operation" as method, and enter the amount.
-For Payee, you can enter the Bank Account Name (Ex: Attorney Trust Account)
+- Once the trust deposit screen displays, select the date of the interest deposit, enter the amount, select the transaction type "interest", choose "bank operation" as method, and then enter the amount.
+For Payee, you can enter the Bank Account Name (Ex: Fulton Bank of New Jersey)

 - Click Save and you will see the matter ledger has increased.